LauraCo/LauraCo.github.io/README.md

-Periodic table retrieved from: https://github.com/MadeByMike/html5-periodic-table and built upon (see below)
+Periodic table retrieved from: https://github.com/MadeByMike/html5-periodic-table and used as inspiration.

 Periodic table of HTML 5 elements
 =================================